AnyCake/AnyCake/README.md

 ## Hello, I'm AnyCake 👋

-- I'am learning Kotlin and Android app development
+- I'am learning Kotlin and Android app development!
 - I like drawing simple pixel art, but i am not good at this😅